MeeReak/smakchet-monorepo/README.md

 Join us in creating a more engaged and connected community, one volunteer opportunity at a time.

+## Strategic Overview
+### Business Model Canvas
+You can view our detailed Business Model Canvas [here](https://www.canva.com/design/DAGGq8O8uUI/45g4IzFRbRpebs2WNCMwvA/edit?utm_content=DAGGq8O8uUI&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
+### Product Vision
+Our detailed Product Vision document can be found [here](https://www.canva.com/design/DAGGG35kASc/aQ6uuIZV51Ge6TS-U3WlZg/edit?utm_content=DAGGG35kASc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
+Our vision and mission provide the foundational direction for Volunteer Connect:
-## Vision and Mission
+### Vision and Mission
-### Vision
-Connect volunteers with impactful opportunities, fostering community engagement and personal growth through meaningful volunteer experiences.
+- **Vision**: "Connect volunteers with impactful opportunities, fostering community engagement and personal growth through meaningful volunteer experiences."
-### Mission
-To provide a seamless platform where organizers can post volunteer opportunities and volunteers can easily find and apply for roles that match their skills and interests.
+- **Mission**: "To provide a seamless platform where organizers can post volunteer opportunities and volunteers can easily find and apply for roles that match their skills and interests."
-## Business Model Canvas

-To explore further details about our project, please click [link](https://docs.google.com/document/d/1VNUB89YcIxfmsaoYeymQYLaif8pki6BO6PQ8GIm3lfM/edit?usp=sharing) to see our business Canvas.

 ## Built With
 This section lists major frameworks and libraries used in the Volunteering Platform project: